FaintWhisper/Symphony/README.md

 That's all!
 'A dist' folder will be generated with all the binaries you need to get up and running with the program.

 ## Use
-After the building step ins finished, you will have to versions of the program in your system, the first one will be a classic installer to install the software in your system, the second one will be a portable copy you can run directly from anywhere you want.
+After the building step is finished, you will have two versions of the program in your system, the first one will be a classic installer to install the software in your system, the second one will be a portable copy you can run directly from anywhere you want.
 Use the one that best suits your needs.

 ## Built With